-In 2013 Kobe Bryant tore his achillies during a game against the Oklahoma City Thunder.
-We all remember it as he tried to excrutiatingly push it back into place before getting back up, sinking two free throws and walking off court, back to the bench, no wheelchair, all himself for his last game of the season.
+In 2013 Kobe Bryant tore his achilles during a game against the Oklahoma City Thunder.
+We all remember it as he tried to excruciatingly push it back into place before getting back up, sinking two free throws and walking off court, back to the bench, no wheelchair, all himself for his last game of the season.

 In 2015 Kobe Bryant tore his shoulders right rotator cuff during a game against the New Orleans Pelicans, ending his season again after just coming back from one.
 No matter the pain, Kobe tried to play through it all, making plays and points with one arm before he was taken out of the game yet again for a campaign.